 Go to: www.nrainstructors.org – Select find a Course Near You – select the NRA Instructor Basics of Pistol Shooting

 Once registered for the Pistol Instructor Course, complete information on the qualification testing

 can be found in the NRA Pistol Pre-Course questionnaire.
 Range Qualification.
 As part of this

 qualification, you must place 16 of 20 shots within a 6" circle using the Qualification Target at a distance of 15 yards (45 feet) using a two-handed, unsupported, standing position.

 Basic Instructor Training (BIT): Takes approximately 7 Hours.
 If this is your first Instructor credential, or if it has been more than 24 months since you

 have taken NRA Basic Instructor Training, you are required to take this course again.
 Even if you are not required to attend this course, it is recommended that you consider taking the course again

 administered at the end of the classroom day.
 A score of 90% or better on this exam is a requirement for Instructor certification.

 Basic Instructor Training (BIT) will be held on the second day of training.
 This course is intended for all adults regardless of previous shooting experience or

 validate comprehension and application of gun safety rules; range protocol; proper handling; loading and unloading procedures; application of pistol shooting fundamentals; stable shooting positions;

 live fire; and final shooting qualification.
 Successfully complete the appropriate NRA student examination.
 Certified-90% or higher.
 Assistant-85% or higher.
+Apprentice-85% or higher.

 Submit your application with the appropriate certification fee.
 Membership in the

 National Rifle Association is strongly recommended.
 Certified Ratings are available to individuals who wish to be fully qualified to conduct basic courses (21 years of age or